|

 "Lindy Hop is the mother of all swing dance forms"

 As a jazz street dance, lindy hop is done in a bent knee athletic posture.
 It’s made exciting with ladies hip swivels, rhythmic footwork, jazz body movement, and lots of cool kicks steps and turns.
-It is a playful dance and set apart from other partner dances by the "breakaway" (when the lady moves into the man's arms and is sent back out).
+It is a playful dance and set apart from other partner dances by the "swing out" (when the lady moves into the man's arms and is sent back out).
 Most lindy moves are based on 2 major rhythm structures.
-These are covered in Lindy 1a and 1b.
+These are covered in Lindy 1a and 1b which can be taken in any order.
+If you east coast swing. you will still want to take Lindy basics as this dance has more to it.

 Lindy 1a covers